 iii.
 “Elijah could not be alone, so long as he had God and himself to converse with.
 A good man is never less alone, than when alone.”
 (Trapp)

 b.
 And it will be that you shall drink from the brook, and I have commanded the ravens to feed you there: The escape to the Brook Cherith was for more than protection.
 It was also to train Elijah in dependence upon the Lord.
 In a season of drought, he had to trust that God could keep this brook flowing.
-He also had to accept food from the ravens, an unclean animal.
+He also had to accept food from the ravens, which were unclean animals.

 i.
 The name Cherith comes from the ancient Hebrew root meaning, to cut away, to cut up or off.
 This shows that God had some cutting to do in the life of Elijah during this period.